 Driving on Halloween

 Your homeowners, drivers or umbrella liability insurance policies should cover many of the liabilities outlined thus far.
 That doesn’t mean you shouldn’t proactively attempt to reduce your risk this Halloween.
-While insurance may cover damages and litigation costs, it will not help you live well knowing a friend or neighbor’s injury could have been prevented.
+Insurance may cover damages and litigation costs.
+But it will not help you knowing that you could have prevented a friend or neighbor’s injury.
 Additionally, any submitted claims may lead to increases in premiums or cancellation of future coverage.
 Different seasons lead to different risk exposures.
 As winter approaches, so do injuries incurred by slipping on ice, or property damage caused by freezing pipes.

 In the summer months, we can look forward to liabilities associated with swimming pools.
 At RegentAtlantic, we do not sell insurance products.
 However, we do encourage our clients to discuss areas of potential risk/liability with their wealth manager and their insurance agent.
 A loss is a loss, whether it comes in the form of a market decline or a lawsuit.

 Please remember to contact RegentAtlantic if there are any changes in your personal or financial situation or investment objectives for the purpose of reviewing our previous recommendations and services, or if you wish to impose, add, or modify any reasonable restrictions to our investment management services.
 A copy of our current written disclosure statement discussing our advisory services and fees is available for your review upon request.